yuliepie/fastapi-docker-traefik/NOTES.md

 - Uses SQLAlchemy for creating tables & queries
 - Uses databases for async execution of queries
 - pydantic for model validation

+## production docker file
+- The prod docker file uvicorn-gunicorn uses gunicorn to manage uvicorn processes
+- utilizes a `prestart.sh` script which can be used to wait for db to start